khatastroffik/wsl2-multi-distro/README.md

     Note: The **name of the created user** can be modified in the script directly.

+#### Retrieve distribution packages from the windows apps store

+You can retrieve distributions from the windows apps store i.e. use the package locally downloaded when installing a distro app from the windows apps store.

+Windows apps store creates apps folders under `c:\program files\WindowsApps\`.
+You may need to grant your user READ rights on this folder in order to access its content.

+Once you have located the correct distro folder (it should contain a `install.tar.gz` file), copy the content of the folder to your distro repository e.g. `D:\WSL\_repository\ubuntu_20_04/` and proceed with the **integrate** step as described above.

 ### Setup the distro instance

 You need to setup and configure each instance of a distros you'd like to use, hence to repeat the following operations for each new/independent instance.